 Truck accidents usually cause more severe injuries than accidents involving two small cars.
-After all, commercial trucks weigh significantly more than the standard compact car.
+After all, commercial vehicles weigh significantly more than the standard compact car.
 The full force of a collision between these two vehicles can lead to devastating destruction, injuries, and fatalities.
-At DeMayo Law Offices, LLP, we have over 150 years of collective experience representing accident victims and holding negligent truck drivers and trucking companies liable.
+At DeMayo Law Offices, we have over 150 years of collective experience representing accident victims and holding negligent truck drivers and trucking companies liable.

 Improperly trained or inexperienced drivers don’t understand how to maneuver their 50-foot trucks through traffic, around sharp turns, and in emergencies.
 This often results in catastrophic accidents, causing injuries to the occupants of smaller vehicles.
 The truck driver or trucking company should be held accountable for their careless actions.